daisy202012/BRiDaiAppDevelopment/README.md

 # BRiDaiAppDevlopment

-Created by Daisy Sanchez and
+Created by Daisy Sanchez and Brian Estrada

 We are going to use github to work on our very first andriod application.